culturecreates/dbpedia-databus-resources/README.md

 You must have a WebID and it must be linked to your DBpedia Databus account.

 ### 4. Install Maven
+[Maven](http://maven.apache.org) is used to manage the data build.
 On MacOS use 'brew install maven'

-### 5. Configure your pom.xml using the templates in this tutorial
+### 5. Configure pom.xml using the templates in this tutorial
-Set your group, artefact and version metadata.
-Configure the public download url for your data.
+Using the supplied example pom.xml, set your group, artefact and version metadata.
+Create your data folders and configure the public download url for your data.

 ### 6. Validate
 Run 'mvn validate' to check everything is configured properly.